 Please see the IRS & HUD Guidance webpage for more information on the HTC program.

 HOME and Other Gap Financing

-The goal of HUD's HOME Investment Partnerships Program (HOME) is to provide formula grants to state housing agencies to provide financing for eligible affordable housing developments to expand, preserve, and/or improve the supply of decent, safe, affordable housing for very low- to moderate-income persons and households in the State of Ohio.
-In addition to HOME funds OHFA has offered several other types of gap financing including Ohio Housing Trust Fund (OHTF), Tax Credit Assistance (TCAP), Tax Credit Exchange (TCE), and the Neighborhood Stabilization Programs (NSP), and Financial Adjustment Factor (FAF) funds.
+The goal of HUD's HOME Investment Partnerships Program (HOME) is to provide formula grants to state housing agencies to provide financing for eligible affordable housing developments.
+These grants expand, preserve and improve the supply of decent, safe and affordable housing for very low- to moderate-income persons and households in Ohio.
+In addition to HOME funds, OHFA offers several other types of gap financing including the Ohio Housing Trust Fund (OHTF), Tax Credit Assistance (TCAP), Tax Credit Exchange (TCE), the Neighborhood Stabilization Programs (NSP) and Financial Adjustment Factor (FAF) funds.

 - 2017 HOME Rent Approval Form (PC-E50) (182 KB Adobe PDF File)

 - TCAP, TCE, and NSP Compliance Guidance (103 KB Adobe PDF File) – posted 12/14/09